ksproncel/scaffold-react/README.md

 # Install
 * to run this app you should:
-    Download the repository and run npm start in terminal.
+    Download the repository and run npm i, npm start in terminal.